HosseinMaani/Convert-Decimal-To-Hex-Oct-Bin/README.md

 # Convert-Decimal-To-Hex-Oct-Bin

+Converter App Just For FUN

-### How Run Program
+### How to Run the Program

+- Git clone the project
-- open project folder in cmd
+- Open the project folder in cmd
-- run `dotnet run`
+- Run `dotnet run`
-- enter your number to convert
+- Enter your number to convert
-- enter base (2-8-16)
+- Enter base (2-8-10-16)